jpercyasnet/bkhddbcomp/README.md

 # bkhddbcomp
-Read the md5sum of a file in csv of HD database and see if it is in the Backup Database.
+Pure Rust program: Read the md5sum of a file in csv of HD database and see if it is in the Backup Database.

 example: